 Digital Transformation

 According to Josh Bersin, a prominent HR analyst, companies should embrace digital transformation in HR.
 Technology can enhance efficiency, facilitate employee engagement, and offer data insights for informed decision-making.
 Bersin states, “Just as we manage money, we must strategically manage and monitor our people.”
-In the era of remote work, leveraging HR tech tools like AI for recruitment, cloud-based HRIS, and virtual collaboration tools have become critical.
+In the era of remote work, leveraging HR tech tools like AI for recruitment, cloud-based HRIS, and virtual collaboration tools is critical.

 Focus on Employee Experience